Notebook 5 - The Real-Data Risk Run

 agri-weather-yield-drivers notebooks risk-modeling feature-engineering wheat

 Notebook 5 runs the project on real inputs and produces district-level wheat risk scores.
-It is the core analytical output notebook in the current release wave.
+This is the core analytical output in the current release wave: the point where all the dull upstream checks start to look useful.

 Business lane: Risk & Opportunity Framing Technical lane: Risk Modeling